 - Do-Anything Robot: Bill and Cliff built Junior as a prototype computer that was greatly miniaturized from the wall-sized design with vacuum tubes everywhere.
 At some point, Junior started adding things to itself, including tentacles that allow it to reach across the room, grab things, and generate electric shocks.

-- Grew Beyond Its Programming: The miniaturized thinking machine that Bill and Cliff were building started thinking for itself, adding engineering components like tentacles so that it could do more.
+- Grew Beyond Their Programming: The miniaturized thinking machine that Bill and Cliff were building started thinking for itself, adding engineering components like tentacles so that it could do more.
 It also wants Bill and Mary Ann to marry.

 - Fiery Redhead: Mary Ann is described as having two tons of energy in a hundred pound body.
 She's mercurial and insulting, things that Bill sees as an attempt to live up to the stereotype of having red hair.
 The Lampshade Hanging is repeated enough to form a Running Gag."Of course, with red hair, she feels she ought to get excited rather often.
 That's my theory, anyway.
 She just feels she has to live up to her red hair." — Bill Billings